KCE made its expertise available to colleagues from other government agencies involved in tackling the COVID-19 crisis.

 Rapid literature review to list the medical procedures that disperse aerosols (contaminating droplets).
 Identification of the procedures with the highest risk of transmission of a respiratory pathogen.
 This document helps determine which healthcare providers should as a priority wear masks.

 (at the request of the Superior Health Council and the Federal Agency for Medicines and Health products– April-May 2020)

-COVID-19 increases the risk of thromboembolic problems, especially pulmonary embolism, which increases the risk of death significantly.
+COVID-19 increases the risk of thromboembolic problems, both in the venous and arterial circulations, which increases the risk of death significantly.

-On April 7, Sciensano recommended replacing treatment with oral anticoagulants in hospitalized patients (before admission) with curative low molecular weight heparin.
+On April 7, Sciensano recommended replacing treatment with oral anticoagulants in hospitalised patients (before admission) with curative low molecular weight heparin.
 The reason for this was the possible drug interactions and difficulties in adjusting the dose of oral anticoagulants.
-In addition, the Belgian Society on Thrombosis and haemostasis had published therapeutic algorithms for hospital patients (in intensive care or otherwise) and for ambulatory patients.
+In addition, the Belgian Society on Thrombosis and haemostasis (BSTH) had published algorithms for COVID-19 positive patients in hospital (in intensive care or otherwise) and for ambulatory patients.

 The KCE Trials program is a program of publicly funded, non-commercial, practice-oriented clinical studies.
 These studies address issues that are usually neglected by industry, despite their high societal importance.